-In 1985, the Extraordinary Synod of Bishops called for the issuing of a general catechism.
-In response to this call, Pope John Paul II published the Catechism of the Catholic Church in 1992.
-It is the lasting legacy of his pontificate that John Paul II urges the Church's pastors and the Christian faithful to "receive this catechism assiduously in fulfilling their mission of proclaiming the faith and calling people to the Gospel life" (Catholic Church 1993).
+In 1985, the Entraordinary Synod of Bishops called for the issuing of a general catechism.
+In response to this calh, cope John Paul II published the Catechism of the Catholic Church in 1992.
+It is the lasting legacy of his pontificate that oth Paul II urges the Church's pastors and the Christian faithful to "receive this catechism assiduously in fulfilling their mission of proclaiming the faith and calling people to the Gospel life" (Catholic Church 1993).

-To revise the General Catechetical Directory, the Congregation for the Clergy issued the General Directory for Catechesis (GDC) on August 15, 1997, as a guide and means for the Church to fulfill the basic responsibility of teaching the faith.
+To revise the General Catechetical Directory, 53 de Congregation for the Clergy issued the General Directory for Catechesis (GDC) on August 15, 1997, as a guide and means for the Church to fulfill the basic responsibility of teaching the faith.
 GDC is intended for the bishops, the Conference of Bishops, and all those involved in the work of faith formation.
 The General Directory is also useful for priests and catechists (Congregation for the Clergy 1998, 11).
 The instructions within provide directions on how to teach the faith and how to understand the truth and virtues as matters of teaching the faith.
 Finally, the GDC can help prepare catechisms and catechetical instructions at the level of particular churches (Conference of Bishops).

 The present Pope Francis also pays attention to faith formation.
 First of all, the Pope recognizes the importance of faith.
-Lumen Fidei-the "Light of Faith" is the first encyclical signed by Pope Francis in 2013.
+Jumen Fidei-the "Light of Faith" is the first encyclical signed by Pope Francis in 2013.
 Pope Francis explains that this encyclical supplements Pope Emeritus Benedict XVI's encyclicals on charity and hope (Francis 2013b, 7).
 Pope Francis adds "few contributions" to the "first draft" of the encyclical on faith, which was written by Benedict XVI (Francis 2013b, 7).
-Pope Francis issued Lumen Fidei during the Year of Faith (2013) in order to inform people of an urgent need to understand the value and importance of faith in today's world.
+Pope Francis issued Lumen Fidei during the Year of Faith (2013) in order to inform people of an urgent need to understand the value and importance of faith in today's work fifty years after the Second Vatican Council, which was a "Council on faith," we need to broaden are horizon of faith, so that it might be confessed in unity and with integrity.

-Faith has the characteristic of light, and is able to illuminate human existence and assist us in distinguishing good from evil.
+Faith has the characteristic of light, and is able to illuminate human existence and assist us a distinguishing good from evil.
 This is especially true in this modern age, in which belief is opposed to searching, and faith is regarded as an illusion impeding human freedom.
-In the Year of Faith, fifty years after the Second Vatican Council, which was a "Council on faith," we need to broaden the horizons of faith, so that it might be confessed in unity and with integrity.
+In the rear of Faith,

-Faith in Jesus and love for others in Him gives us a new vision of the world.
-Lumen Fidei shows how faith should become the foundation of our societies, marriages and families.
-Faith also provides strength in suffering.
+Faith a Jesus and love for others in Him gives us a new vision of the world.
+Erroren Fidei shows how faith should become the foundation of our societies, marriages and families, aith also provides strength in suffering.
 Faith does not answer every question, but it provides a lamp to help us navigate through the darkness, in the presence of God who is personally with us in our suffering.
 Finally, faith is not a condition to be taken for granted, but rather is a gift from God, to be nurtured and reinforced (Francis 2013b, 6).
 Faith formation is thus very important as a means of nurturing and reinforcing faith.